scylladb/scylladb/docs/faq.rst

 When running :doc:`nodetool repair </operating-scylla/nodetool-commands/repair/>` on a node, it performs a repair on every token range this node owns; this will also repair other nodes that share the same range.

-If you wish to repair the entire cluster, it is recommended to run ``nodetool repair -pr`` on each node in the cluster, sequentially, or use the :doc:`Scylla Manager </operating-scylla/manager/index/>`.
+If you wish to repair the entire cluster, it is recommended to run ``nodetool repair -pr`` on each node in the cluster, sequentially, or use the `ScyllaDB Manager <https://manager.docs.scylladb.com/>`_.

 How can I change the maximum number of IN restrictions?